 If you’re going to give up soda, then switch it out with seltzer water instead.

 Refined sugars are those that have been processed from their naturally occurring state into a more refined state – this includes white sugar and brown sugar.
-Honey, molasses and agave nectar should also be limited if you’re eating a low glycemic diet because they contain nutrients but also lots of natural sugars as well.
+Honey, molasses and agave nectar should also be limited if you’re eating a low glycemic diet because they contain a few nutrients but also lots of natural sugars as well.

 Hidden Sources Of Sugar To Avoid On A Sugar-Free Diet